noarrassam/toDoListApp/README.md

 ## Description

 It's an application that let users to add specific task to a list.
-Also, a user can delete a task after complation by clicking on complete button.
+Also, a user can delete a task after completion by clicking on complete button.

 ## Used